Operation Forager logistics: Food and water

 The Southern Attack Force was mounted from the South Pacific Area, so most of its initial complement of fresh provisions came from New Zealand, while those for the Northern Attack Force, destined for the assaults on Saipan and Tinian, came from Hawaii and the West Coast of the United States.
-Once the operation was under way, resupply was from the West Coast though the bases in Hawaii, and on Majuro, Kwajalein and Eniwetok.
-Rations for Army units were drawn for Army stocks while those for the Navy and Marine Corps came from Navy stocks.
-Resupply direct from the United States was necessary because the base facilities in Hawaii were insufficient to handle the volume of supplies required for the mounting of simultaneous operations against Saipan and Guam.
+Once the operation was under way, resupply was from the West Coast through the bases in Hawaii, and on Majuro, Kwajalein and Eniwetok.
+Rations for Army units were drawn from Army stocks while those for the Navy and Marine Corps came from Navy stocks.
+Resupply directly from the United States was necessary because the base facilities in Hawaii were insufficient to handle the volume of supplies required for mounting simultaneous operations against Saipan and Guam.
 Ships returning from the forward areas to supply points transferred excess stores not required for the return voyage to other vessels.